 - Recipients should ensure that the requirements, limitations, and regulations pertinent to non-Federal contributions are applied.

-Ensuring Subrecipients Meet All Grant Requirements
+Ensuring that Subrecipients Meet Audit Requirements

 - Recipients and their subrecipients are responsible for promptly notifying the awarding agency and the Federal cognizant audit agency of any illegal acts, irregularities, and/or proposed or actual actions.